Heather Brigstocke, Baroness Brigstocke

-Heather Brigstocke, Baroness Brigstocke CBE (2 September 1929 – 30 April 2004) was a British schoolteacher, academic and Conservative Life Peer.
+Heather Brigstocke, Baroness Brigstocke, Baroness Griffiths, CBE (2 September 1929 – 30 April 2004) was a British educator, academic and Conservative Life Peer.

 Life

 She was born into a working-class family as Heather Renwick Brown in Birchington, Kent, the daughter of Squadron Leader John Renwick Brown, DFC, a former Scottish miner and newsagent.
 Brown was persuaded to have a career in the RAF after the war.